-Sangmeister said that footage was shot in almost 35 knots of wind, because cameras flatten the sea state: “It was visually boring in anything less than 30 knots.
+Because cameras flatten the sea state, Sangmeister said that the final sailing scenes were shot in almost 35 knots of wind.
+“It was visually boring in anything less than 30 knots.
 We shot in both Fremantle and then Hawaii, because we ran out of wind in Australia — ‘the Doctor’ never showed up,” Sangmeister said, referring to the famed seabreeze in Western Australia.

 This brings us to one the most critical scenes in the final act of the movie.